96195hsu-create/Responsible_ML_HW4/README.md

 The dataset is loaded within the notebook, so no additional setup is required.

 ## Methods Used
-- LIME (Local explanation)
+This project uses three main explanation approaches:
-- SHAP (Global and local feature importance)
+- SHAP (global and local feature importance)
-- Counterfactual analysis (DiCE)
+- LIME (local explanations)
+- DiCE (counterfactual analysis)

 ## Workflows
 ### 1. SHAP Analysis